Robustness of the pathwise structure of fluctuations in stochastic homogenization: Introduction

-Although we focus on the model case of Gaussian coefficient fields, the arguments that we give in this contribution are robust enough to cover the general setting of weighted functional inequalities introduced and studied in \cite{DG1,DG2}, and therefore to treat all the models of coefficient fields considered in~\cite{Torquato-02}, a reference textbook on heterogenous materials.
+Although we focus here for shortness on the model case of Gaussian coefficient fields, the arguments that we provide in this contribution are robust enough to cover the general setting of mutiscale functional inequalities introduced and studied in \cite{DG1,DG2}, and therefore to treat all the models of random coefficient fields considered in the reference textbook~\cite{Torquato-02} on heterogenous materials (see indeed third item of Remark~\ref{rem:main}).
 This makes the results of this contribution not only of theoretical but also of practical interest.